 You can reference the chart on our site or call Elberta Municipal Court at 251-986-5995.

-If you have a case that requires a court appearance, the municipal judge will establish the fine amount in each case he presides over.
+If you have a case that requires a court appearance, the municipal judge will set the fine amount in each case he presides over.
 The Elberta Municipal Court can give you an estimate of court costs.

 What are the hours of operation for Elberta Municipal Court?